-The safeguarding obligation liability is measured initially and subsequently at the Topic 820 fair value of the digital assets safeguarded.
+The safeguarding obligation liability is measured initially and subsequently at the Topic 820 fair value of the safeguarded digital assets.
 The safeguarding asset is measured in the same manner, except that its carrying amount reflects any actual or potential safeguarding loss events, such as resulting from fraud or theft (including hacks).
 [SAB 121 (Q1, fn 9)]